cardboard-iguana/cardboard-iguana.com/log/2022-02-23-itprotv-comptia-security-plus-and-tryhackme-jr-penetration-tester.md

 Blended Threats: Attacks involving multiple types of malware (rootkits that provide persistence to a botnet that deploys spyware, etc.).

-“Endpoint protection” is the general class of technologies used to guard against and remediate malware.
+"Endpoint protection" is the general class of technologies used to guard against and remediate malware.

 Places to look for forensic clues: